GhislainGir/BlenderTemplateAddon/README.md

 # BlenderTemplateAddon
-Boiler-plate code for building a Blender extention, with up-to-date best practices
+Boiler-plate code for building a Blender extension, with up-to-date best practices